 Day 3 Map & Compass/GPS

 Learn the basics of orienteering with a map and compass while boosting your confidence in traveling off the beaten path.
 We will cover compass use, declination, topographic map reading, pacing, walking a straight line, following a bearing, how to select and use a GPS unit, and barehanded navigation using celestial aids.
-This course is entirely field-based and involves plenty of hands-on practice and a short, cross-country navigation exercises to make the skills come alive.
+This course involves plenty of hands-on practice followed by a short, cross-country navigation exercises to make the skills come alive.

 Dates: June 8-10, 2018 (3 Days)